Digestive and Gastrointestinal Conditions

 Intussusception Treatment Options

-Treatment for intussusception begins with doctors giving your child antibiotics and then a contrast enema.
+Treatment for intussusception begins with a contrast enema.
 The enema may gently push the telescoped section of intestine back to its proper position.
 Doctors call this treatment “reducing the intussusception.”

 We usually try to fix the problem with an air enema first.
 This type of enema sends air into the intestine through a tube placed in your child’s anus.

 Contrast enemas done with either air or liquid are useful even if they don’t push your child’s intestine into place.
 The X-rays made during the process help doctors see where the blockage is.
 These images can help our doctors plan for surgery, if needed.

 If enema treatment works, your child may be discharged from the emergency department if they are able to drink liquids.
 This way, we can make sure your child is able to eat food and pass stool (have a bowel movement).

 Surgery for Intussusception

 If the enema doesn’t work, your child will need surgery right away.
 Your child may have surgery before having an enema if the doctor thinks the intestine has been damaged by the intussusception.
 This is not common, though.

 - Through 1 larger incision (open surgery)